Advertisement

 Some non-hormonal contraceptives are “barrier methods,” which—as the name implies—function as a barrier between the sperm and the egg.
 Condoms, cervical caps, sponges, and diaphragms are a few examples.

 Other non-hormonal methods work by preventing sperm from surviving and functioning.
-Spermicides are one example—these are creams, foams and gels that are often used with barrier methods such as condoms and diaphragms.
-Copper IUDs are another example—the presence of copper creates an environment that’s unfavorable for sperm and fertilization.
-A newer product, called Phexxi, is a gel that lowers the pH inside the vagina to a level where sperm do not function well.
+Spermicides are one example.
+These are creams, foams, and gels that are often used with barrier methods such as condoms and diaphragms.
+Copper IUDs are another example.
+The presence of copper creates an environment that’s unfavorable for sperm and fertilization.
+Another example is a prescription gel that lowers the pH inside the vagina to a level where sperm do not function well.

 Advantages of non-hormonal birth control